• Skip to primary navigation

 • Colder dough also keeps the cookies from spreading.
 After you cut the cookies and place them on the cookie sheet.
 Pop them back in the fridge for about 10 minutes before baking.

-• Pipe icing on to cool cookies.
+• Pipe icing onto completely cooled cookies.

 Maple Syrup sweetened gingerbread cookies.

-Store Cookies
+How to Store Cookies

 Store cooled plain and iced cookies in an air tight container at room temperature for 4-5 days.
 You can also freeze non iced cookies by wrapping in plastic wrap, placing in a freezer safe plastic bag for 2-3 months.